laher/goxc/README.md

 Limitations
 -----------

- * Currently there's a bug meaning you can only run goxc on the current folder.
  * Only tested on Linux & Windows.
 Please test on Mac/FreeBSD
  * Currently goxc is only designed to build standalone Go apps without linked libraries.
 You can try but YMMV